17 Signs Your Bug Bite Is Something Serious

 You're experiencing chest pain.

-Though uncommon, bug bites can cause severe allergic reactions that result in fatal heart attacks.
+Though uncommon, bug bites can cause severe allergic reactions that have been known to result in fatal heart attacks.
 If you ever notice a bug bite on your body and subsequently begin to experience chest pain, head to the hospital right away.
-And for more health tips, read up on the 20 Healthy Living Rules You Should Live By.

 Your throat is closing up.